French report: 330,000 children victims of church sex abuse

 Savignac assailed the church for treating such cases as individual anomalies instead of as a collective horror.
 He described being abused at age 13 by the director of a Catholic vacation camp in the south of France who was accused of assaulting several other boys.

 “I perceived this priest as someone who was good, a caring person who would not harm me,” Savignac said.
-“But it was when I found myself on that bed half-naked and he was touching me that I realized something was wrong….And we keep this, it’s like a growing cyst.
-It’s like gangrene inside the victim’s body and the victim’s psyche.”
+“But it was when I found myself on that bed half-naked and he was touching me that I realized something was wrong … It’s like gangrene inside the victim’s body and the victim’s psyche.”

-The priest eventually was found guilty of child sexual abuse and sentenced in 2018 to two years in prison, with one year suspended.
+The priest eventually was found guilty of child sexual abuse and sentenced in 2018 to three years in prison, including one year suspended.

-The report says an estimated 3,000 child abusers – two-thirds of them priests – worked in the church during the seven-decade period.
-That figure is likely to be an underestimate, Sauvé said.
-The tally of victims includes an estimated 216,000 people abused by priests and other clerics, he said.

-The estimates are based on research led by France’s National Institute of Health and Medical Research into sexual abuse of children in the French population.

-“Sometimes church officials did not denounce (sex abuses) and even exposed children to risks by putting them in contact with predators,” Sauvé said.
-“We consider … the church has a debt toward victims.”
+“Sometimes church officials did not denounce (the sex abuses) and even exposed children to risks by putting them in contact with predators,” he stressed.

-The president of the Conference of Bishops of France, Eric de Moulins-Beaufort, said the bishops “are appalled” at the conclusions of the report.
+The president of the Conference of Bishops of France, Eric de Moulins-Beaufort, said French bishops “are appalled” at the conclusions of the report.

 “I wish on that day to ask for pardon, pardon to each of you,” he told the victims.